 Costa Rica is Below the Hurricane Belt

-The infamous hurricanes of the Caribbean are another concern for rainy season travelers.
+The infamous hurricanes of the Caribbean are another concern for rainy-season travelers.
 Fortunately for us, Costa Rica is below the hurricane belt.
-So while you can expect to have afternoon showers if you’re visiting the Caribbean Coast in September and October, peak hurricane season for the Caribbean islands, you don’t need to worry about hurricanes.
+So while you can expect to have afternoon showers if you’re visiting the Caribbean Coast in September and October, peak hurricane season for the Caribbean islands, you really don’t need to worry about hurricanes.

-If the thought of rain is still too much to bear, consider traveling to destinations in the north of Costa Rica where the climate is more arid.
+If the thought of rain is still too much to bear, consider traveling to destinations in the north of Costa Rica where the climate is drier.
 The little tropical desert-style beaches of Guanacaste might be a great fit.